-Bigleaf Hydrangea (Hydrangea macrophylla) Care Indoors, Propagation and Growing Problems
+Bigleaf Hydrangea (Hydrangea macrophylla) Care Indoors, Common Problems & Solutions

-Bigleaf Hydrangea (Hydrangea macrophylla) flourishes in bright light, cool temperatures, average humidity and consistently moist, rich, well-drained, all purpose soils coupled with fortnightly feeding in the growing season.
+Bigleaf Hydrangea (Hydrangea macrophylla) flourishes in bright light, cool temperatures, average humidity and consistently moist, rich, well-drained soils coupled with fortnightly feeding in the growing season.

 Hydrangea macrophylla also called Mophead Hydrangea, French Hydrangea, Hortensia or Lacecap Hydrangea is among the popular flowering plants whose blooms can be white, blue, red, pink, light purple or dark purple where the color is affected by the soil PH.